benallen-dev/tic-tac-go/README.md

 - [ ] Handle stalemate case
 - [ ] Use a cursor to choose a cell instead of array index
+  - [ ] Use hjkl to move the cursor position
+  - [ ] Add cursor position to draw function